hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.5 `additionalMetadata` Object

 HAPI allows for bulk inclusion of additional metadata that may exist for a dataset.
 Additional metadata keywords can be inserted by prefixing them with `x_` (which indicates that the element is not part of the HAPI standard), but this means any original metadata would have to modify its keywords.

-The `additionalMetadata` object is a list of objects represented by the table below, and allows for one or more sets of additional metadata, which can be isolated from each other and from HAPI keywords.
+The `additionalMetadata` object is a list of objects represented by the table below and allows for one or more sets of additional metadata, which can be isolated from each other and HAPI keywords.

 ```json
 {